TeamLapen/Vampirism/docs/wiki/permissions.md

 Vampirism utilizes Forge's permissions system for a few actions.
 Thereby it should be compatible with Forge based permission mods as well as SpongeForge's permission system.

+### Allow Everything

+If you do not want to bother with Vampirism's permissions, you can simply give the `vampirism.*` permission to all players.

 ### Available permissions
 - `vampirism.check` Should be given to all players.
 Used to check if the permission system works
 - `vampirism.bite.attack` Attack a mob by biting